biocore/mmvec/README.md

 ## Null models and QIIME 2 + MMvec

-If you're running Songbird through QIIME 2, the
+If you're running mmvec through QIIME 2, the
 `qiime mmvec summarize-paired` command allows you to view two sets of diagnostic plots at once as follows: